survivejs/maintenance-book/manuscript/code-quality/04-testing.md

 Testing is a complex topic that is worth understanding.
 Testing isn't necessarily about developing faster but rather developing in a sustainable manner.
 Tests show their value especially when multiple people work on the same project.
 They support the development process and allow the team to move faster while avoiding breakage.
 And even if breakage happens, good practices improve the process to avoid the problems in the future.

 The biggest question is what sort of tests to write and when.
 It's good to remember testing is a form of risk management.
-Especially when prototyping, tests won't provide their maximum value as you are prepared to throw the code away.
-But if you are developing long term, the absence of tests is felt as new requirements appear and the implementation has to evolve to fit the new needs.
+Especially when prototyping, tests won't provide their maximum value since at this stage you are prepared to throw the code away.
+But if you are developing long term, the absence of tests begins to be felt as new requirements appear and the implementation has to evolve to fit the new needs.

 You'll learn about dependency management in the next chapter.